PritishSaha92/Amazon-ML-25/README.md

 ---

 ## 1. Executive Summary
 We develop a multimodal pricing system combining a feature‑engineered LightGBM model (Model A) with a vision‑language model fine‑tuned under a high‑throughput DDP/WebDataset pipeline (Model B).
+Model A trains in original price space using a custom Pseudo‑Huber objective (delta from price IQR) with SMAPE validation and monotonic constraints.
 Final predictions are produced by a stacking meta‑learner trained on OOF predictions plus global features, yielding robust generalization and competitive SMAPE.

 ---